-This policy was created in partnership with the school's Inclusion Leader, Head Teacher and Governors.
+This policy was created in partnership with the school's Inclusion Leader, Head Teacher, Inclusion leader, governors, staff, parents and children.
 The policy reflects the statutory guidance as set out in the Special Educational Needs and Disability code of practice 0-25 years (July 2014).